info443-wi22/443-atom/README.md

 ## Styles & Patterns
 ### Styles
 1. Pipe and filter: main > Start  > application > initialize application window > Atom-environment
   The startup process utilizes the pipe and filter style where the filters are the different classes in the sequence.
-The chain of startup starts with src/main-process/main.js which gets the values of the resourcePath(where everything is located), devResourcePath(where the github repo is), and the startTime.
+The chain of startup starts with src/main-process/main.js which gets the values of the resourcePath(where everything is located), devResourcePath(where the GitHub repo is), and the startTime.
 These values are all piped into to start.js which normalizes them and adds the path of the file that the user is editing, it then pipes the values to atom-application.js.
 This gets information about the current instance of the application and pipes the information about the current window into multiple files, the main one being src/initialize-application-window.js which uses the data to display the application to the user and is the end of the pipe.

 2. Model view Controller
   The main component of the application can be best described as a Model-View-Controller.
 The model in this instance is the file that is being viewed/edited by the user which is not a part of the core atom system.
 The view is the process in pane.js, this file is called on by atom-environment.js which allows the user to see the text that they are editing.
 Finally, the controller is the text editor (text-editor.js) which modifies the text file directly.